thosgood/this-weeks-finds/markdown/51-100/week057.md

 there.

-Now Chern-Simons theory gives an obvious candidate for the space of physical states of quantum gravity for which these \`surface patch area' observables have specified eigenvalues.
+Now Chern-Simons theory gives an obvious candidate for the space of physical states of quantum gravity for which these 'surface patch area' observables have specified eigenvalues.
 In fact, if you hand Chern-Simons theory a surface like the boundary of S, together with a bunch of punctures labelled by spins, it gives you a FINITE-DIMENSIONAL state space.
-Let's not explain just now how it gives you this state space; let's simply mumble that it gives you this space by virtue of being an \`extended topological quantum field theory.'
-If you want, you can think of these states as being the \`relative states' I discussed in last week's Finds, but not all of them: only those for which the
-\`surface patch area' observables have specified eigenvalues.
+Let's not explain just now how it gives you this state space; let's simply mumble that it gives you this space by virtue of being an 'extended topological quantum field theory.'
+If you want, you can think of these states as being the 'relative states' I discussed in last week's Finds, but not all of them: only those for which the 'surface patch area' observables have specified eigenvalues.
 There is a wonderfully simple combinatorial recipe for describing all these states in terms of spin networks living in S, having edges that end at the punctures, with the right spins at these ends.